When it comes to a good old fashioned BBQ cookout, a plate of pulled pork is likely to make an appearance on the serving table.

 Now that you know how to pull pork, it’s time to go over a couple of tips to help make sure your BBQ feast is as tasty as it can possibly be.

-The key with pulled pork (and most BBQ style meats you’d smoke) is to maintain moisture levels in the food.
+The key with pulled pork is to maintain moisture levels in the food.
 If you do a good job collecting your drippings in your pan, you can use these to douse your meat to keep it moist before it’s served.
 If you accidentally disposed of your drippings, you can also use apple juice, broth, or even a spritz of water to help keep moisture levels ideal.

 Pulled pork is excellent on its own, but it’s commonly served with BBQ sauce, coleslaw, pickles, sliced onion, and potato salad, amongst other things.
 Pulled pork is also delectable in between some bread for a pulled pork sandwich.